SmartTokenLabs/token-negotiator/README.md

 npm i @tokenScript/token-negotiator
 ```

-The library provides two ways to load tokens into your application, active or passive.
+This library provides two ways to load tokens into your application, active or passive.

 ### Active Negotiation of tokens